owais/website/content/resume.md

 ---
 # Owais Lone

 I've been working in the tech industry professionally for almost ten years and have worn multiple hats while doing so.
-I've helped co-found startups, served as a CTO, brought together and grown awesome engineering teams, architected advanced software systems to solve complex problems, programmed solutions end to end (full-stack) and contributed (and maintained) to a number open-source software projects.
-I like designing and building advanced systems to solve hard problems, and building/growing great engineering teams.
+I've helped co-found startups, served as a CTO, assembled and lead some great engineering teams, participated in and maintained a number of open-source projects among other things.

 ### Contact